SPIX23/shaiya-solutions/ep3/dupe solution/readme.txt

 added lilprohacker's stored procedure that has been edited for the bootleggery wld dimensions

-added stored procedures by nubness that need to be included in ps_gamelog.dbo.usp_Insert_Action_Log_E
+added nubness' stored procedures that need to be added to ps_gamelog.dbo.usp_Insert_Action_Log_E

 side notes: